-This year, 10 major tech conferences including Google I/O, Mobile World Congress, Facebook F8, SXSW, Electronic Entertainment Expo (E3), etc. have been canceled due to the coronavirus outbreak.
+This year, 10 major tech conferences including Google I/O, Mobile World Congress, Facebook F8, SXSW, Electronic Entertainment Expo (E3), etc. have been cancelled due to the coronavirus outbreak.

 Coronavirus has a mixed impact on tech companies.
 With work-in-isolation policy being a mandate for employees, there are companies that make the most of it in terms of profit.
 For example:

 - Slack Technologies Inc. confirms that due to the global fallout from COVID-19, there is a surge of interest in workplace collaboration software.

-- Zoom, an enterprise video communication solution is one of the most downloaded business apps in the US on Apple Store in the 2nd week of March 2020 (according to App Annie).
+- Zoom, an enterprise video communication solution, is one of the most downloaded business apps in the US on the Apple Store in the 2nd week of March 2020 (according to App Annie).

-Since technology companies have closed their offices and stores, restricting their executives to travel to the affected areas, it has adversely effected the supply chains.
+Since technology companies have closed their offices and stores, restricting their executives to travel to the affected areas, it has adversely affected the supply chains.
 For example, manufacturers in China are the key suppliers to technology companies across the globe.
 Manufacturers who have been impacted by the coronavirus are failing to make on-time delivery, thereby impacting various tech businesses.

 On the other side, IT firms are realizing the benefits of outsourcing, more than ever.
 Remote working has been given preference amid the COVID-19 and thus functions such as software development & maintenance are least affected by the coronavirus.

 The rise of coronavirus cases may end up with the demand for certain insurance types.
 As the COVID-19 virus continues to dominate the headlines, there is a hike in demand and awareness about insurance plans for health and life coverage.